Evolution Petroleum (EPM)

 Outbound Investments

-- In March 2025, the company announced the acquisition of non-operated oil and natural gas assets in New Mexico, Texas, and Louisiana for $9.0 million, expected to close by the end of fiscal Q3 2025.
+- In March 2025, Evolution Petroleum acquired non-operated oil and natural gas assets in New Mexico, Texas, and Louisiana for $9.0 million, which is expected to add approximately 440 net barrels of oil equivalent per day (BOEPD) of low-decline production.

 Capital Expenditures